Mike Doughty

 Michael Ross Doughty (/ˈdoʊti/ DOH-tee; born June 10, 1970) is an American singer-songwriter and author.
 He founded the band Soul Coughing in 1992, and as of The Heart Watches While the Brain Burns (2016), has released 18 studio albums, live albums, and EPs, all since 2000.

 Early life

-Doughty grew up on army bases throughout the United States, including Fort Knox, Fort Hood, and Fort Leavenworth, and spent his teenage years living on the grounds of the United States Military Academy at West Point where his father, military historian Robert A. Doughty, taught.
-He came to New York City at age 19 to study poetry at The New School, where singer-songwriter Ani DiFranco was one of his classmates in Sekou Sundiata's poetry course, "The Shape and Nature of Things to Come".
+Doughty is the son of military historian and U.S. Army officer Robert A. Doughty.
+He grew up on army bases throughout the United States, including Fort Knox, Fort Hood, and Fort Leavenworth, and spent his teenage years living on the grounds of the United States Military Academy at West Point where his father taught.
+He came to New York City at age 19 to study poetry at The New School.
+Singer-songwriter Ani DiFranco was one of his classmates in Sekou Sundiata's poetry course, "The Shape and Nature of Things to Come".

 Career

 Soul Coughing

 While a doorman at the New York club The Knitting Factory (in that era, a hotbed of avant-garde jazz), Doughty founded Soul Coughing.
 The band released three critically and commercially successful albums, Ruby Vroom (1994), Irresistible Bliss (1996) and El Oso (1998).
 The greatest hits album Lust in Phaze was released in 2002.
+In 2024, a reunion tour was announced, spanning from September to October 2024.